mleoking/JavaGnuplotHybrid/README.md

 ##JavaGnuplotHybrid

-A hybrid programming framwork for writing gnuplot code in java.
+A hybrid programming framework for writing Gnuplot code in java.

 ## Demo

 Run the JavaGnuplotHybrid.jar inside JavaGnuplotHybrid folder to see the demo.

-Before running, makre sure, you have gnuplot installed and its path included in the system variable: PATH.
+Before running, make sure, you have Gnuplot installed and its path included in the system variable: PATH.

 ## Description

-JavaGnuplotHybrid is a light-weight library for plotting data in Java using gnuplot.
+JavaGnuplotHybrid is a light-weight library for plotting data in Java using Gnuplot.

-This framework does not aim to implement a comprehensive sets of Java functions to cover all gnuplot features.
+This framework does not aim to implement a comprehensive sets of Java functions to cover all Gnuplot features.
 It rather promotes hybrid programming with Java and Gnuplot.
 The framework only does what Java is good at: data processing, functions, variables, etc..

-It keeps its footprint in gnuplot code to the minumum.
-So that, without this framework, you program code can be still resued in gnuplot with ease.
+It keeps its footprint in Gnuplot code to the minimum.
+So that, without this framework, you program code can be still reused in Gnuplot with ease.
 There is no vendor lock-in.

-Thanks to this hybrid programming mode, the framework can support all features of the current and future versions of gnuplot.
-There is no need to worry about whether this framework can keep up with the updating speed of gnuplot.
+Thanks to this hybrid programming mode, the framework can support all features of the current and future versions of Gnuplot.
+There is no need to worry about whether this framework can keep up with the updating speed of Gnuplot.
 Because all necessary functions for the hybrid programming mode are done.

 ## Example
-The framework uses tags in gnuplot code to represent variables/methods/expressions in Java.
+The framework uses tags in Gnuplot code to represent variables/methods/expressions in Java.

-Here is a simple plot2d gnuplot code using the framwork:
+Here is a simple plot2d Gnuplot code using the framework:

     $header$
     $style2d$